Club Matters Highlights

 Visit their workshop schedule here.

-2018 is set to be another exciting twelve months for the platform and we have several updates in store, including our brand-new podcast.
-The Club Natters podcast is due to launch in March and it will explore a series of topics relating to the ever-changing landscape of running and managing a sports club.
+The Club Natters podcast explores a series of topics relating to the ever-changing landscape of running and managing a sports club.

 Throughout the year, we'll aim to cover topics ranging from safeguarding, data protection and how to market your club.